NovusIrez/Yara-APK-Demo/README.md

-# startup_namer
+# YARA APK

-A new Flutter project.
+A Flutter project for Final Year Project of BITZ

 ## Getting Started